 What is a Sleep Debt?

 For example, if you should be sleeping 7 hours per night, and the last three nights you have slept 6 hours each night, then your “sleep debt” would be 3 hours.
-It’s important to understand sleep debts because they are more complex and nuanced than the above bullet points.
+It’s important to understand sleep debts because they are more complex and nuanced than what we've described.

 Symptoms of Sleep Debt – Sleep Deprivation!